simoa97/sec-scan-ticketizer/README.md

 }
 ```

 This is the basic structure of the payload sufficient for creating a ticket with a title and description.
-Based on your needs, you can add more fields, modify the script and add other data to the ticket such as severity, custom fields, etc. To see a more complex structure, visit [Jira REST API POST method (Create issue)](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-post), where on the right you can see snippets for various languages.
+Based on your needs, you can add more fields, modify the script and add other data to the ticket such as severity, custom fields, etc. To see a more complex structure, visit [Jira REST API POST method (Create issue)](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-post), where on the right you can see code snippets for various programming languages.

 Other than the ticket name and the description, to successfully configure the payload we need to obtain “issuetype” id and and “project” id.
 This can be done by:
 - Navigating into Jira project under which the tickets should be posted to